Nicolas Duval

 Prefers full to partial sun, moderate watering, and well-drained, nitrogen-rich soil.

-Mugwort has served communities worldwide for generations, earning recognition as a remarkably versatile herb.
+Mugwort has served communities worldwide for generations.
 From ancient kitchens to ceremonial spaces, people found countless ways to incorporate this plant into daily life.

 European herbalists valued mugwort’s calming properties when combined with gentle herbs like lavender and chamomile.
-Native American traditions embraced the plant for cleansing ceremonies and spiritual practices.
+Native American traditions embraced the plant for cleansing ceremonies.
 Chinese medicine incorporated it into moxibustion treatments, where dried mugwort is burned near specific body points.

 These traditional uses reflect generations of accumulated wisdom about mugwort’s properties5.
 While rooted in historical practice rather than modern clinical studies, these applications demonstrate the herb’s longstanding reputation for versatility and gentle effectiveness across diverse cultures.